tensorflow/community/rfcs/20200113-tf-data-service.md

 We will read and write this state through a MasterState interface which can be implemented using various storage backends.
-For use cases that require fault tolerance, the user must configure a fault-tolerant MasterState, e.g. Spanner internally, Cloud Spanner in GCP, or etcd externally.
+For use cases that require fault tolerance, the user must configure a fault-tolerant MasterState, e.g. Cloud Spanner or etcd.
 If fault tolerance isn't required, the user could configure state to be held in memory only.

 #### Leadership Transfer